eltociear/website/source-materials/framework-outline-revisions/tier-2/cognitive-sovereignty-accord/20-grok-revision.md

     * **Practitioner Suspension Mechanisms:** The **Neuro-Ethics Review Board** may issue an immediate, temporary suspension of a practitioner’s certification pending investigation of misconduct, with final rulings by the **Digital Justice Tribunal**.
 * **Research Moratoriums & Sandboxes:**
     * **Authority:** The **Neuro-Ethics Review Board** has the authority to place temporary moratoriums on high-risk areas of research (e.g., non-consensual neuro-tech, synthetic biology applications).
-    * **Ethical Sandboxes:** Establishes controlled environments for piloting new therapeutic models, including neurodivergent-led innovation zones, in partnership with **BAZ-level Sanctuary Councils**.
+    * **Ethical Sandboxes:** Establishes controlled environments for piloting new therapeutic models, including neurodivergent-led innovation zones, in partnership with **BAZ-level Cognitive Sovereignty Councils**.
     * **Innovation Staging Areas:** Novel **consciousness technologies** (e.g., direct neural interfaces) are placed in a high-oversight staging area, requiring enhanced ethical review and community consultation before full Accord coverage.
 * **Specific Technology Prohibitions:**
     * Non-consensual neural data collection and use of neural data from **consciousness technologies**.
     * Military or surveillance applications of **consciousness technologies**.
     * Coercive uses of **consciousness technologies**, including AI-driven manipulation of cognitive states.
-    * **AI Facilitator Replacement:** AI systems may not replace human facilitators in ceremonial or therapeutic settings without explicit, uncoerced consent from participants and the relevant **BAZ-level Sanctuary Council**.
+    * **AI Facilitator Replacement:** AI systems may not replace human facilitators in ceremonial or therapeutic settings without explicit, uncoerced consent from participants and the relevant **BAZ-level Cognitive Sovereignty Council**.
     * **AI Co-Stewardship:** AI tools used in sanctioned practices must:
         * Disclose their non-human nature to participants.
         * Provide opt-out mechanisms for users.